 I am writing to echo the sentiments of Prof. Jack Rothman and DSA cofounder Jo-Ann Mort, made over a year ago, in regard to DSA's vote to endorse the Boycott, Divestment, and Sanctions movement against Israel (held on a Saturday at the Chicago convention, when observant Jewish socialists would have been unable to make their voices heard).

-In the year since this vote, over 200 rockets have been fired into Israel by Hamas and other terrorist groups from Gaza, and bombs have been planted at Israel's border on multiple occasions, including during the "peaceful" Right to Return march.
-Since DSA's vote to boycott Israel in August of last year, there have also been five knife attacks on Israeli citizens, three of whom will never celebrate another Rosh Hashana.
+In the year since this vote, over 200 rockets have been fired into Israel by Hamas and other terrorist groups from Gaza, and bombs have been planted at Israel's border on multiple occasions, including during the “peaceful” Right to Return march.
+Since DSA's vote to boycott Israel in August of last year, there have also been five knife attacks on Israeli citizens, three of whom will never get to celebrate another Rosh Hashana.

 Leaders, delegates, comrades and friends, I must further admit how disheartened I am to hear many of you refer to the nation of Israel as an “apartheid state” and to the Jewish people living there as “occupiers” and “colonizers”.
 One could of course easily learn about the indigenous status of Jews in Israel by picking up an archaeology or history book, but to summarize, the majority opinion of DSA members of Jews as “occupiers/colonizers” and of Palestinians as “indigenous” is completely reverse from historical reality.